April 18, 2024

 Gait analysis

 A gait analysis, which the chiropodists can conduct at Feet First Clinic, evaluates how you walk or run.
-Understanding your gait helps identify any pronation (inward rolling) or supination (outward rolling) tendencies, allowing you to choose shoes that address these biomechanical factors.
+Understanding your gait helps identify any excessive pronation (inward rolling) or supination (outward rolling) tendencies, allowing you to choose shoes that address these biomechanical factors.

 Choosing the right shoe for your sport